PawanLambole/vistral1/README.md

 ### 1. Render.com (No Credit Card Required)

-For completely free deployment without payment information:
+For a basic deployment without payment information:

 - Follow the instructions in [RENDER_DEPLOYMENT.md](./RENDER_DEPLOYMENT.md)
-- Uses Render's buildpacks for Python and FFmpeg
+- **Limited functionality**: The free tier has restrictions that limit video processing
+- Several options provided in the deployment guide:
+  - Deploy web UI only (for demonstration)
+  - Consider alternative hosting services
-- Best for testing and portfolio purposes
+  - Use mock data for demo purposes
-- **Important**: You must add the correct buildpacks in the Render dashboard for video processing to work
 - Note: Files are stored temporarily and will be lost when the app sleeps

 ### 2. Fly.io (Requires Credit Card for Verification)